Adegboyega Dosunmu Amororo II: Career

 Dosunmu joined the Nigerian Civil Service as a Clerk Grade II in 1956 at the Nigerian Railway Corporation, Ebute Metta, Lagos state.
 After serving in that capacity for two years, he joined a broadcasting organization where he rose to the position of Head of Drama Department.

 Dosunmu later worked as a Broadcaster at the Nigerian Broadcasting Corporation where he rose to the position of Head of Drama Department.

 He is the producer of a Popular Nigerian TV soap, The Village Headmaster that holds the record of being the longest running popular TV series for over 20 years.

 He left the Nigerian Broadcasting Corporation in 1975 to establish a private film production outfit, Starline Films Limited under a production he wrote and directed the popular Nigerian movie, titled Dinner with the Devil, the first Enebeli Elebuwa's featured movie that brought him into limelight in 1974.

 He later joined politics and was elected as Chairman of Abeokuta Local Government in 1976.

 In July 2005, he was appointed the Olowu of Owu Kingdom.

 Awards and honours

-He had received numerous awards and honour in recognition of his immense contributions to the development of the Owu kingdom and the nation.
+He had received numerous awards and honours in recognition of his immense contributions to the development of the Owu kingdom and the nation.
 Among others are: